STUDENT SERVICES

 Immunization Requirements

-Before arriving on campus, students must complete and return to the University Health Center the mandatory immunization form.
+Before arriving on campus, students must complete and return the mandatory immunization form to the UGA Health Center.
 Students may not register for classes without documentation of the immunization requirements.
-UGA students are required to have verification of immunization against measles, mumps, rubella (MMR), varicella (chicken pox), tetanus and hepatitis B. In addition, students residing in University housing must sign documentation stating they received information about meningitis, including the availability of a vaccine that protects against the disease.
-All required and recommended vaccines are available at the health center.
-Any questions about immunization requirements should be directed to Registration and Health Information at 706-542-8617.
+UGA students are required to have verification of immunization against measles, mumps, rubella (MMR), varicella (chicken pox), tetanus, and hepatitis B. In addition, students residing in University housing must sign documentation stating they received information about meningitis, including the availability of a vaccine that protects against the disease.

 Services